 By practicing self-awareness, you can recognize when you have limiting beliefs and replace them with new ones such as, “I can do it.”

-2. Practice self-love
+2. Practice Self-Care Rituals

 Society often provides us with false dreams.
 So often, we assume missions and roles to fit in rather than stand out.
 We might become a doctor, an engineer, or an artist not because it’s something we value, but because we think it’s something others will value.